hclbaur/sds-core/docs/TUTORIAL.md

 	}

 then any number of nodes, of any name and any type may follow the phone number (which is probably not the best design choice).
 Also, these wildcard nodes should preferably come after the regular types, because the validation process may not be able to disambiguate the content otherwise.

+Note that - since there are no content restrictions - none of the *facets* discussed earlier apply to the "any" type.

 ## Model citizens